 Turn the sign over, add floral wire through the screw hook eyes and around the swag, Twist the floral wire to secure the swag to the pallet.

-I am thrilled with how this fall sign turned out.
+I am thrilled with how this fall awaits hand painted sign turned out.
 The rich fall colors pop on my black front door!

 This is a sponsored conversation written by me on behalf of Hobby Lobby.
 The opinions and text are all mine.